Dynamic filters

 The order of the filters can be changed by moving the mouse on the top of the this icon , then dragging the filter and dropping it at the desired position.
 In the example below, the “Pathogenicity class” filter has been moved to the top position:

-Click on in order to filter the original results of the variant table.
+Click on io filter the original results of the variant table.
 The number of variants that pass the filter is also shown under the variant table.
 The number of rows of the variant table can be adjusted by selecting: .
 The filters used are shown when placing the cursor on "filtered".

-When downloading all the filtered variants from the Variant table in excel format there will be a separate tab called “Filters used” that mentions which filters were used.
+When downloading all the filtered variants from the Variant table in Excel format there will be a separate tab called “Filters used” that lists which filters were used.

 In this case you should edit (as shown above) the filter, by adding the rules you would like to have from the available options.